onurtimur/HastagGraphFromTweets/README.md

 get_edges_from_pairs function:

-Hastags from "generate_tags" is passed into this function to create 2 pairs in order to link each node in the graph. calc_average_degree function:
+Hashtags from "generate_tags" is passed into this function to create 2 pairs in order to link each node in the graph. calc_average_degree function:
 Degree of all nodes is divided by the node number in this function.
 And the result is written into "ft2.txt" output file.